jackh54/vocabcom-Semi-Auto-Answer/README.md

    - Click "Start Automation"
    - Sign in to vocabulary.com when the browser opens
    - Select your assignment
+   - Click "Ready to Start" when you're ready to begin
-   - The automation will begin automatically
+   - The automation will begin processing questions

 3. Features:
    - Use the Start/Stop button to control the automation
    - Monitor progress in the status window
    - Track statistics in real-time
    - View detailed logs in the log viewer
+   - Automatic caching of correct answers
+   - Up to 4 retry attempts for wrong answers
+   - Automatic handling of image questions
+   - Smart detection of round completion

 ## Configuration Options